RandomMappingDude/FlagFinderData/README.md

 Hello!
-Here's where all the data for my application, FlagFinder, can be found.

-All content in this repository, including flag images and metadata, is © RandomMappingDude and may not be copied, modified, or redistributed without explicit permission.
+This repository contains data for the application “FlagFinder”.

+All metadata .csv files are © RandomMappingDude.

+Flag images included in this repository are sourced from Wikimedia Commons and are licensed individually under Public Domain, CC0, CC BY, or CC BY-SA licenses.
+These images are NOT owned by RandomMappingDude and remain under their respective original licenses.

+Please see the CREDITS or LICENSES file for full attribution and licensing details.